KapiMC/Kapi/CONTRIBUTING.md

 $ git clone https://github.com/KapiMC/docs.git
 ```

-### Compiling using IntelliJ
+### Compiling and Testing using IntelliJ

 - Make sure IntelliJ has detected the Gradle project.
+- To compile, run the `gradle build` task, it's recommended to set this as your run configuration.
-- Run the "Gradle Build" task, it's recommended to set this as your run configuration.
+- To test, run the `gradle test` task, it's recommended to set this as your run configuration.

 If Gradle successfully compiled the project, the `jar` should be available at `Kapi/build/libs/`.

-### Manually Compiling (Outside an IDE)
+### Manually Compiling and Testing (Outside an IDE)

 - **Windows**

-    - Run `gradlew.bat build` in command prompt or PowerShell.
+    - To compile, run `gradlew.bat build` in command prompt or PowerShell.
+    - To test, run `gradlew.bat test` in command prompt or PowerShell.

 - **Linux/macOS**

-    - Run `gradlew build` in your shell.
+    - To compile, run `gradlew build` in your shell.
+    - To test, run `gradlew test` in your shell.

 If Gradle successfully compiled the project, the `jar` should be available at `Kapi/build/libs/`.